About the Forum

 Beth Kerley is a senior program officer with the research and conferences section of the National Endowment for Democracy’s International Forum for Democratic Studies.
 She manages the Forum’s emerging technologies portfolio, which covers the challenges and opportunities for democracy as technological advances such as machine learning, the Internet of Things, and big-data analytics supply new tools of politics and governance.
 She was previously associate editor of the Journal of Democracy, and holds a PhD in History from Harvard University and a Bachelor of Science in Foreign Service from Georgetown University

-Grayson Lewis is a Program Assistant in the International Forum for Democratic Studies, where he supports the work of the Vice President for Studies and Analysis, as well as the programming of the Forum’s core initiatives.
-He formerly served as a legislative assistant to a senior member of the Virginia State Senate, and previously completed internships with the National Democratic Institute and the German Marshall Fund’s Alliance for Securing Democracy.
+Grayson Lewis is a program assistant in the International Forum for Democratic Studies, where he supports the communications, editorial, and financial coordination of the Forum’s work.
+He formerly served as the legislative assistant to a senior member of the Virginia State Senate, and previously completed internships with the National Democratic Institute and the German Marshall Fund’s Alliance for Securing Democracy.
 He holds an MA in Democracy & Governance from Georgetown University, as well as a BA in Political Science and a certificate in History from Virginia Tech.

 Maya Recanati is an assistant program officer at the International Forum for Democratic Studies, where she supports the emerging technology and information space integrity portfolios.
 Prior to NED, she worked as a Privacy Program and Policy Analyst at Venable LLP, helping clients develop processes and policies that better protect consumer privacy.
 Maya holds a B.A. in Middle Eastern Studies from Dartmouth College and an M.Sc. in International Relations from the London School of Economics and Political Science.